SainaKapoor/ParkingEaze/README.md

 - It has some features like measuring Angle: 30 degree, Ranging Distance : 2cm – 400 cm/1″ – 13ft, Power Supply :+5V DC, Working Current: 15mA

-## Purpose
-The main goal of my project is to measure the distance of the car and display it on the lcd screen.
-The LCD screen will display the available parkig spots and will give indication and direction to the customers.

 ## System Diagram
  This diagram shows the sensor and effector communication with each other using raspberry pi.